kmshin1397/ETSimulations/docs/I3Processor.rst

 ==================
 The I3 Processor, found in processors/i3\_processor.py, is implemented to facilitate processing of the generated simulation dataset with the `I3 software <i3link>`_.
 Specifically, a project directory is created and set up, along with necessary files, for running sub-tomogram averaging using I3.

 The previous steps of aligning, reconstructing, and particle-picking is not handled by I3 and must be done with another software.
-The I3 Processor can currently take the results of the :ref:`IMOD Processor <imod_processor>` and the :ref:`EMAN2 Processor <eman2_processor>` to set up the I3 run.
+The I3 Processor can currently take the results of the :ref:`IMOD Processor <imod_processor>` and the :ref:`EMAN2 Processor <eman2_processor>` (or real data from those softwares) to set up the I3 run.

 The I3 Processor as well will take its inputs from the configuration YAML passed into ets\_process\_data.py.
 The following is an example of minimal I3 configurations: ::